google/crosvm/CONTRIBUTING.md

 under test.
 They should be understandable by reading from top to bottom without referencing any other code.
 Towards these goals, tests should:

-- To the extent reasonable, be structured as Arrange-Act-Assert.
+- To a reasonable extent, be structured as Arrange-Act-Assert.
 - Test the minimum number of behaviors in a single test.
 Make separate tests for separate behavior.
 - Avoid helper methods that send critical inputs or assert outputs within the helper itself.
 It should be easy to read a test and determine the critical inputs/outputs without digging through